Explains what arts and creative therapies are, the different types and how to access them.

 Therapy sessions can take place in a one-to-one setting or group.
 They may be offered in a range of settings including charities such as local Minds, day centres, hospitals and therapy centres.

-“Art therapy allows you to express those feelings that you can either not find words to explain or are simply too difficult to attempt.
-Then you can talk through the image with your therapist and communicate through it, taking the pressure off yourself.
+“Art therapy allows you to express those feelings that you can't find words to explain.
+You talk through the image with your therapist and communicate through it, taking the pressure off.
 The connection with your therapist becomes even stronger.”

 Guidelines from the National Institute for Health and Care Excellence (NICE) recommend that arts therapies are considered for everyone who has psychosis or schizophrenia, which includes related conditions such as schizoaffective disorder.